How to Make a Multiple-Exposure Image (Pep Ventosa Technique)

 How to load files into a stack in Photoshop

 Once you’ve got your images ready, load them into your editing software.
-I’m using an old version of Photoshop, so for me that’s > Scripts and then Load Files into Stack.
+I’m using an old version of Photoshop, so for me that’s File > Scripts and then Load Files into Stack.

 Add your filesAdd your filesAdd your files